aishwarya0714/FullStackWebDevelopment/Build_your_own_API.md

 - 🖊️ Stateless: it means that each single request can be complete and each single response is also complete without need to know what happened previously.
 - 🖊️ Resource-based: uses uri or url tp locate specific resources.

+# 💡I am going to build API of Royal Enfield
 ## 🎯 GET Method